top of page

 The inspiration behind the initiative

-Located near Aravali hills, Rajsamand district is home to Kumbhalgarh Fort, which has a 36-km long wall, claimed to be the second longest wall after the Great Wall of China.
+Located near the Aravali hills, Rajsamand district is home to Kumbhalgarh Fort.
+Its 36-km wall is claimed to be the second longest after the Great Wall of China.
 The fort is a World Heritage Site and a popular tourist destination.

-Bhaga lives in Kelwara village, located close to the Kumbalgarh Fort, which serves as the central market for tourists.
+Bhaga lives in Kelwara village, which is located close to the Kumbalgarh Fort, which serves as the central tourist market.
 This has increased the usage of plastic in the area while generating more waste.

-He says that there was waste perpetually scattered throughout the streets and the unsegregated waste was usually dumped in open areas.
-Hence, handling plastic waste had become a menace.
-Kelwara village alone generated more than 2,000 kg of waste every month with plastic waste accounting for 527 kg of the total monthly waste.
+He says that waste was perpetually scattered throughout the streets, and the unsegregated waste was usually dumped in open areas.
+Hence, handling plastic waste has become a menace.
+Kelwara village alone generated more than 2,000 kg of waste every month, with plastic waste accounting for 527 kg of the total monthly waste.

-But, things started changing in December 2022 when the district became the centre of attraction during the G20 Summit.
-Officer Bhuvaneshwar was deputed as the district coordinator to welcome tourists and world leaders attending the summit.
-So, he decided to take immediate steps to clean the district and launched a plastic-free campaign in Rajsamand.
+However, things started changing in December 2022 when the district became the centre of attraction during the G20 Summit.
+Officer Bhuvaneshwar was appointed district coordinator to welcome tourists and world leaders to the summit.
+So, he immediately cleaned the district and launched a plastic-free campaign in Rajsamand.

 “As part of the campaign, I visited every shop in the area to refrain shopkeepers from throwing plastic waste in the open.
-It was during this time that I came across Bhaga Singh’s tea stall where he had mentioned that he wouldn’t give tea to those who didn’t have a shauchalaya (toilet) in their home,” says the officer.
+During this time, I came across Bhaga Singh’s tea stall, where he mentioned that he wouldn’t give tea to those who didn’t have a shauchalaya (toilet) in their home,” says the officer.

 Hailing from a poor background, he could not study beyond Class 8 and has been selling tea and samosa for the past 12 years.
-He manages to earn up to Rs 15,000 a month and supports his family of five — a disabled father and sister, his wife and two children.
+He earns up to Rs 15,000 a month and supports his family of five — a disabled father and sister, his wife and two children.

 But his difficult circumstances did not stop him from raising social awareness — first by building an open-defecation-free village and now, a plastic-free district.